sjurba/rebase-editor/README.md

  - Highligt line.
 The selected line(s) is now highlighted.
  - Support the drop command instead of deleting lines.
  - Undo/Redo.
 You can now undo and redo all changes with z,Z or CTRL_Z, CTRL_SHIFT_Z.
+ - Custom colors.
+You can customize the colors using the -c attribute.

 #### Breaking changes:
  - Colors is now opt-in instead of opt-out.
 With the new line selection I like no colors better.